digipolisantwerp/auth_aspnetcore_deprecated/README.md

 PdpCacheDuration | The duration in minutes the responses from the PDP are cached.
 Set to zero to disable caching.| 60
-JwtIssuer | The issuer value used to validate the Jwt token.| JwtAudience | The audience url used to validate the Jwt token.| JwtSigningKeyProviderUrl | The url to the Jwt signing key provider endpoint.|
-JwtSigningKeyCacheDuration | The duration in minutes the Jwt signing key is cached.| 1440 (24 hours) TokenRefreshRoute | The route used for the token refresh endpoint.| "auth/token/refresh" PermissionsRoute | The route used for the permissions endpoint.| "auth/user/permissions"
+JwtIssuer | The issuer value used to validate the Jwt token.| JwtAudience | The audience url used to validate the Jwt token.| JwtSigningKeyCacheDuration | The duration in minutes the Jwt signing key is cached.| 1440 (24 hours) TokenRefreshRoute | The route used for the token refresh endpoint.| "auth/token/refresh" PermissionsRoute | The route used for the permissions endpoint.| "auth/user/permissions"